Bipolar disorderManic depression

 When prescribing atypical antipsychotics to children and adolescents, the benefits of treatment must be weighed against the potential harms of side effects.
 Atypical antipsychotics can increase the risk for weight gain and type 2 diabetes, heart problems, increased prolactin levels, sedation, and movement disorders (extrapyramidal side effects).
 Doctors need to carefully monitor pediatric patients for potential development of any of these side effects.

 Lithium (Eskalith, Lithobid, generic) is the most widely used and studied mood stabilizing drug for bipolar disorder.
-Lithium is extremely helpful for most patients.
+Lithium is extremely helpful for most people.
 It can help control symptoms of mania and prevent recurrent manic episodes.
 It can also help treat bipolar depression and reduce suicide risk.

 Administration of Lithium